Mental Health Group Therapy and Workshops in Seattle Bothell and Bellevue

 Manage emotions, change thought patterns & behavior and improve relationships.

-This 18 hours over 12-week Dialectical Behavior Therapy (DBT) group is for adults who would like to learn to better manage their emotions, change unhelpful patterns of thinking and behavior, and improve their relationship skills.
-This group will cover fundamental DBT skills across four main topics:
+This 12-week Dialectical Behavior Therapy (DBT) group is for anyone who would like to learn to cope more effectively with emotions, change unhelpful patterns of thinking and behavior, and improve relationship skills.
+The group will cover fundamental DBT skills across four main topics.
+New information will be taught weekly where homework and skills practice will be assigned.

 - Interpersonal effectiveness